serifpersia/ESP32MidiPlayer/README.md

    - Search for "ESP32MidiPlayer" and install it.

 ## Dependencies
-- **LittleFS**: Required for file system operations.
-Install via Arduino Library Manager.
+- **LittleFS**: Required for library compile and file system operations inside your arduino project .ino file.
+ESP32 Arduino Core must be installed.

 ## Usage
 Open example project and send playback controls via serial monitor to test midi playback.